-If you have a verified need for an academic accommodation such as but not limited to additional test taking time, a note-taker, or materials in alternate media (i.e. Braille, large print, electronic text, etc.) per the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act, please contact the DSPS office and me as soon as possible.
+If you have a verified need for an academic accommodation or materials in alternate media (i.e. Braille, large print, electronic text, etc.) per the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act, please contact DSPS and me as soon as possible.